sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 Find concepts to match with the model's internal representations.
 </details>

-A notable advancement came from Gandelsman et al. <d-cite key="gandelsman2023interpreting"></d-cite>, who introduced TEXTSPAN --- an algorithm that creates a text-labeled basis for attention head outputs in CLIP's vision encoder.
-The algorithm caches vision encoder attention head outputs and greedily selects text embeddings from a precomputed text bank to maximize the explained variance.
-Their analysis of the last four layers revealed specialized attention heads capturing distinct image properties (such as "color" and "counting"), enabling targeted interventions for reducing spurious correlations and facilitating property-based image retrieval.
+Beyond using cosine similarity, another approach came from Gandelsman et al. <d-cite key="gandelsman2023interpreting"></d-cite>, who introduced TEXTSPAN - an algorithm that creates a text-labeled basis for attention head outputs in CLIP's vision encoder.
+By caching vision encoder attention head outputs and strategically selecting text embeddings from a predefined text bank <d-footnote>To be more specific, strategically means TEXTSPAN greedily selects text embeddings from the text bank to maximize the explained variance.</d-footnote>, TEXTSPAN revealed specialized attention heads that capture distinct image properties like "color" and "counting".
+This discovery enabled targeted interventions for reducing spurious correlations and improving property-based image retrieval.

-Building on this work, Balasubramanian et al. <d-cite key="balasubramanian2024decomposing"></d-cite> extended TEXTSPAN beyond contrastively-trained language-vision models.
-Their automated representation decomposition method leverages the computational graph generated during the forward pass, decomposing internal contributions of vanilla vision models into their final representation and mapping these contributions to CLIP space for text-based interpretation.
+Building upon this foundation, Balasubramanian et al. <d-cite key="balasubramanian2024decomposing"></d-cite> extended TEXTSPAN's applicability beyond CLIP to ViTs.
+Their proposed automated representation decomposition method to analyze the computational graph generated during the forward pass.
+Using this method, they break down internal contributions of models into their final representation and mapping these components to CLIP space, where they then use TEXTSPAN for text-based interpretation.

 #### Data Distribution-Based Methods
 <object data="{{ 'assets/img/2025-04-28-vlm-understanding/automated.svg' | relative_url }}" type="image/svg+xml" width="80%" class="l-body rounded z-depth-1 center"></object>